gerritjvv/trees/README.md

 ### Tree updates/inserts

 Updates and inserts are the same and uses ```tree-update-in```
-The function takes the arguments [tree ks agg-f update-f update-f-args]
+The function takes the arguments [tree ks agg-f update-f]

 ```
 tree     => is the tree returned from either create-root or another tree-* function